stonemjs/docs/src/docs/essentials/cookies.md

 - **Set** cookies in outgoing responses.
 - **Clear** cookies when needed.

-Because the Stone.js Cookie API abstracts the underlying platform differences, you can use exactly the same code on the server and in the browser — no conditions, no special cases.
+Because the Stone.js Cookie API abstracts the underlying platform differences, you can use exactly the same code on the server and in the browser, no conditions, no special cases.

 Here’s a quick glimpse: